buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyProjector.BuildableBlocksCount.md

 public int BuildableBlocksCount { get; }
 ```

-Count of blocks which can be welded now
+Get count of blocks which can be welded now

 ### Returns